Gonsa02/AChurch/README.md

 ## Classes

 - Variable: Represents a variable in the lambda calculus expression
-- Abstracio: Represents an abstraction in the lambda calculus expression
+- Abstraccio: Represents an abstraction in the lambda calculus expression
 - Aplicacio: Represents an application in the lambda calculus expression
-- Terme: A union of Variable, Abstracio, and Aplicacio
+- Terme: A union of Variable, Abstraccio, and Aplicacio
 - TreeVisitor: A visitor for the ANTLR4 parser to construct the lambda calculus expression tree

 ## Functions